melissaesantos/Melissa-Santos-Page/lab-report-1-week-2.md

 ![Image](VSCODEINTRO.png)

 ## Step 2: Remotely Connecting 💻 🖥
-In this step we will see how to use VScode to connect to a remote computer via the internet.For this you will need access to your course-specific account which can be found here:https://sdacs.ucsd.edu/~icc/index.php.
+In this step we will see how to use VScode to connect to a remote computer via the internet.For this you will need access to your course-specific account which can be found here: [account](https://sdacs.ucsd.edu/~icc/index.php.)

 On VScode we will be connecting to a remote computer using VScode's remote option.
 To do so  open the terminal and type : `` ssh user@hostname`` in this case it will be similar to `ssh cs15lwi22zz@ieng6.ucsd.edu` but the "zz" should be replaced by the letter in your course-specific account.
 Once that is done for first time you log into the system a message will be prompted that looks like this: